mjackson/mach/README.md

 ## Mach

-__WORK IN PROGRESS__

 Mach is a better way to build web servers in node.js.
+It has the following goals:

   * Simplicity: straightforward mapping of HTTP requests to JavaScript function calls
   * Asynchronous: responses can be deferred using a standard Promises/A compatible promise
   * Streaming: request and response bodies can be streamed
   * Composability: middleware composes easily using promises
+  * Robust: Promises propagate errors up the call stack, simplifying error handling

 "Hello world" in Mach is simple.